YuncongMa/pNet/README.md

 # Reference
 [1] Cui, Z. (2020).
 Individual variation in functional topography of association networks in youth.
 Neuron, 106(2), 340-353. <br />
 [2] Cui, Z. (2022).
 Linking Individual Differences in Personalized Functional Network Topography to Psychopathology in Youth.
 Biological Psychiatry. <br />
+[3] Li, H. and Fan, Y., 2016, April.
+Individualized brain parcellation with integrated funcitonal and morphological information.
+In 2016 IEEE 13th International Symposium on Biomedical Imaging (ISBI) (pp. 992-995).
+IEEE. <br />
-[3] Li H. (2017) Large-scale sparse functional networks from resting state fMRI.
+[4] Li H. (2017) Large-scale sparse functional networks from resting state fMRI.
 Neuroimage 156:1-13. <br />
-[4] Pines, A. R. (2022).
-Dissociable multi-scale patterns of development in personalized brain networks.
-Nature communications, 13(1), 1-15. <br />
 [5] Shanmugan, S. (2022).
 Sex differences in the functional topography of association networks in youth.
 Proceedings of the National Academy of Sciences, 119(33), e2110416119. <br />
 [6] Zhou, Z. (2023).
 Multiscale functional connectivity patterns of the aging brain learned from harmonized rsfMRI data of the multi-cohort iSTAGING study.
 NeuroImage, 269, 119911. <br />